klmcwhirter/ec_poc/docs/V4_Roadmap.md

   * provides mechanism to override values as analysis steps proceed
   * output process simply emits stuff from context
 * Move file content constants to "templates" that can be customized by users
-  * note that delivered templates will be in "envycontrol/src/templates/" directory
+  * note that delivered templates will be in "envycontrol/templates/" directory
   * customized versions will be in "/etc/envycontrol/templates/" directory
-  * this should address issues like [#34](https://github.com/bayasdev/envycontrol/issues/34) and maybe [#142](https://github.com/bayasdev/envycontrol/issues/142) to the extent that the user can put in place guidance they receive from the community
+  * this should address issues like [#34](https://github.com/bayasdev/envycontrol/issues/34) and maybe [#142](https://github.com/bayasdev/envycontrol/issues/142) to the extent that the user can put in place guidance they receive from the community themselves
 * Add customizable envycontrol rules for state transitions between Optimus modes
   * these are envycontrol rules NOT udev rules - Python code modules
   * allow for elegant per-display-manager customizations via separate dir per display-manager